jorgeutd/Multi-label-Classification-Techniques/README.md

 Lastly, we calculate the F-score, the weighted harmonic mean of precision and recall.
 This is useful for multi-label classification, where input samples can be classified as sets of labels.
 By only using accuracy (precision) a model would achieve a perfect score by simply assigning every class to every input.
 In order to avoid this, a metric should penalize incorrect class assignments as well (recall).
 The F-beta score (ranged from 0.0 to 1.0) computes this, as a weighted mean of the proportion of correct class assignments vs. the proportion of incorrect class assignments.
 With beta = 1, this is equivalent to a F-measure.
 With beta < 1, assigning correct classes becomes more important, and with beta > 1 the metric is instead weighted towards penalizing incorrect class assignments.

+The approaches mentioned above are still a very good alternative to use transformers (Bert - Roberta - Distilbert), particulary when you have text longer than 512 tokens.

 ##### Refer to:
 * https://www.cse.iitk.ac.in/users/sigml/lec/Slides/MLL.pdf
 * https://users.ics.aalto.fi/jesse/talks/Multilabel-Part01.pdf